moriley5/web-api-practice/README.md

 I created this practice project in pursuit of learning ASP.NET Web API 2.

 For this project, I opted to use the Web API template, which adds the necessary folders and references for both MVC and Web API.
 I used the third party tools Fiddler and Postman for learning how to test Web API.
+Fiddler is a free debugging proxy for any browser, and Postman is a free API debugging tool.

 ## Resources